nataliasuska/feb-3-rock-paper-scissors/README.md

 # Rock, Paper, Scissors Game
 ### Made with love and coffee by Natalia
+Enjoy this fun rock, paper, scissors game to play against the Nat-Bot.
+Nat-Bot is just a bot version of me, Nat, the creator of this game.

 ## Required
 + Anaconda 3.7+
 + Python 3.7+
 + Pip
 + A command-line terminal (I use Git Bash for windows)
++ A text editor for personalization (I use Visual Studio Code)

 ## User Instructions
 ### Cloning